+Usually patients with infantile esotropia have equal visual acuity.
 If one eye is turned more frequently than the other, there is increased risk for the development of amblyopia.
 Amblyopia is poor vision in an eye that is structurally normal.
 It occurs because the brain ignores input from an eye.
-When an infant looks with either eye an equal amount of time the risk of amblyopia is less.
+When an infant looks with either eye an equal amount of time, the risk of amblyopia is less.

 Prematurity, hydrocephalus, seizure disorders, developmental delay, intraventricular hemorrhage and a family history of strabismus are among the risk factors for the development of infantile esotropia.
 All children with these or other risk factors should be evaluated by an ophthalmologist.